Zequez/logseq-vault/pages/Unblock Third Eye.md

 	- Being abandoned by a higher power.
 	-
 - ----
+- Tools to
-- Powerful tool to start opening this center is a Sensory Deprivation tank.
+- Powerful tool to start opening this center is a [[Sensory Deprivation Tank]].
+Perfect environment to Third Eye activity to be exercised and activated.
+- Second tool is using
 	-
 - ---
 -